PatriotM/GoFTPd/README.md

 # GoFTPd

-A distributed FTP daemon written in Go, drftpd-inspired, glftpd-compatible.
+A distributed FTP daemon written in Go, drftpd-inspired.
 Master/slave architecture with VFS-based zipscript, live race stats, TLS 1.3, CRC32 verification, and an IRC sitebot for announces.

 ## Architecture